 The study of the history of art promotes visual and cultural literacy, critical thinking, and communication skills.
 Students may major or minor in Art History at ODU, and it is part of the curricula of studio art, art education, and graphic design as well.

-ODU’s Art History majors have presented at national conferences and entered prestigious master’s and doctoral programs
+- ODU’s Art History majors have presented at national conferences and entered prestigious master’s and doctoral programs

-The Art History Program offers scholarships and study abroad opportunities
+- The Art History Program offers scholarships and study abroad opportunities

-Art History majors participate in the annual Undergraduate Research Symposium, in which students can share their original research in a professional format
+- Art History majors participate in the annual Undergraduate Research Symposium, in which students can share their original research in a professional format

-The Student Art History Association supports extracurricular activities including discussions, field trips and guest lectures.
+- The Student Art History Association supports extracurricular activities including discussions, field trips and guest lectures.

-ODU and Norfolk are rich in cultural resources, including the Barry Art Museum on ODU’s campus, the Hermitage and Chrysler museums in Norfolk and the Museum of Contemporary Art in Virginia Beach.
+- ODU and Norfolk are rich in cultural resources, including the Barry Art Museum on ODU’s campus, the Hermitage and Chrysler museums in Norfolk and the Museum of Contemporary Art in Virginia Beach.